Abby Clobridge, Founder of FireOak Strategies

-Abby has a unique background that includes twenty years of professional experience at the intersection of knowledge management, information management and governance, technology, libraries, and communications.
+Abby has a unique background that includes over twenty years of professional experience at the intersection of knowledge management, information management and governance, technology, libraries, and communications.
 She has worked with a wide range of organizations, including United Nations agencies; colleges and universities; not-for-profit organizations; the news media; and private sector companies.

 Along with her former colleague, David Del Testa (Associate Professor, Department of History, Bucknell University), Abby won the 2009 ACRL Instruction Section Innovation Award for the development of the World War II Poster Project.
 Two distinct pedagogical models were developed as a result of this project; both models have been replicated at other colleges.